karen07/dns-server-test/README.md

 # DNS server test
-DNS-server-test simulates a DNS server by receiving data from the cache.data file, which must be saved via dns-perf-test.
+DNS-server-test simulates a DNS server by receiving data from the cache.data file, which must be saved via dns-client-test.
 ## Usage
 ```sh
 Commands: